 - Sustainable Neighborhoods

 Preservation education at the BAC includes opportunities to travel to destinations rich in history and preservation craft such as Charleston, South Carolina and Santa Fe, New Mexico.
 A recent trip to Greece addressed preservation philosophy in the context of ancient buildings and artifacts.

 Fellow students are drawn from around the country, adding opportunities for exposure to alternative preservation contexts.
 The radically interactive nature of online learning will ensure contact with a wealth of local preservation issues and policies.

 The BAC is located on Newbury Street in Boston's historical Back Bay neighborhood.
-Students study online and attend 3, 8-day learning intensives in Boston (semesters 1, 2, and 4) where they work with instructors and fellow classmates in small learning groups.
+Students study online and attend three 8-day learning intensives in Boston (during semesters 1, 2, and 4) where they work with instructors and fellow classmates in small learning groups.

 Since its founding in 1885, North Bennett Street School's mission has been to train students for careers in traditional trades that use hand skills in concert with evolving technology to preserve and advance craft traditions, and to promote greater appreciation of craftsmanship.
 Students come to North Bennet Street School from all corners of the globe to enroll in offerings united by a simple purpose-instruction of students in the time-honored skills and methods that produce work of the highest standards.